wanjiru-esther/Horizon-Project/README.md

-# Horizon-Project SWE Spring 2025
+# Horizon-Software Company SWE Group 9
-Pizza Order and Delivery System

-This project aims to design a Pizza Order and Delivery System for a small pizza shop that offers pickup and delivery services.
-The system will help manage customer information, take orders, process payments, and generate receipts.
-It will also provide a menu with customizable pizza options.

-Technologies Used:                                                                                                                                                                   IntelliJ Idea, JavaFX, Java Programming Language, JUnit

-The project will be completed in two sprints:                                                                                                                                          Sprint 1: Build the basic system for customer management, order taking, and payment processing.
-Sprint 2: Finalize the receipt generation and improve the user interface.
+Restaurant Management System
+#Overview
+The Restaurant Management System is a touchscreen-based desktop application designed to streamline restaurant operations.
+The system allows staff members—Hosts, Waiters, Cooks, Busboys, and Managers—to efficiently manage tasks such as taking orders, tracking table statuses, and monitoring restaurant operations.
+It features a role-based login system and personalized home screens for each staff member, ensuring an efficient and organized working environment.

+#The project will be split into two sprints:
+Sprint 1:
+Focus on user login, role-based access, table status, and order management.
+Sprint 2:
+Add employee management, inventory tracking, and revenue reports.

+#Technologies Used
+Programming Language:Java
+GUI Framework: JavaFX
+Database:SQLite
+IDE: IntelliJ IDEA

+#Team Members:
+Johnson, Wanjiru, Ingram